aweller/CancerPipeline/README.md

 - Run MutSigCV on the united maf.

+CancerPipeline is written in Python/ruffus and aware of which steps have been run before on which files.
+Each rerun of the pipeline will thus only touch the files that have **changed** since the last time it was run, not stupidly rerun all of them.

 ##Input

+The pipeline expects all unfiltered input vcf to be located in one folder.
+Per pipeline run, it will then create an output folder for the filtered and annotated vcfs and an output folder for the functional analysis tools.

 File locations and settings for the pipeline *mypipeline* are saved as a Python dictionary in *pipeline_config.py*.

+##Usage

+> *"python CancerPipeline.py mypipeline".*

 ##Output